Evidence collection guide for medicinal products to prevent or treat COVID-19

 - The analysis of important subgroups, such as those identified above or defined by the NHS as high-risk patients, should be prespecified, as should potential coefficients in any adjusted analysis of treatment effect.

-- The nature of the intervention (for example, antiviral or product used to treat the COVID-19 cytokine release syndrome), the rationale for use and the investigated dose should be described and justified.
+- The nature of the intervention (for example, antiviral or product used to treat COVID-19 cytokine release syndrome), the rationale for use and the investigated dose should be described and justified.

 - The contra-indications, special precautions for use, special monitoring requirements and drug-drug interactions should be described in the protocol.

-- Treatments permitted in the trial should be outlined in the study protocol (if possible) and all treatments that patients have had during the trial must be recorded.
+- Treatments permitted in the trial should be outlined in the study protocol (if possible) and all treatments that participants have had during the trial must be recorded.